I don’t know anything about electronics or programming. How can I use this to learn myself or teach my teen?

 USB to SD Card Adapter (optional)

 - Optional activity in Lesson D-1 shows students how to back up their SD card to their computer, click here to see links to adapters

 We need replacement parts.
 Where do we purchase those?

 Replacement parts can be found here

-Why is the curriculum a PDF file?
+Why is the curriculum only available as a PDF download?
 Can I buy a printed copy?

 Why can’t I buy the curriculum separately from the electronic equipment?

 We are fully committed to helping you troubleshoot any bumps you may have while using this course.
 Doing that effectively becomes a great deal more difficult if you are using a different breadboard configuration, different resistor values, etc. Offering all the items in a kit ensures the very best educational experience.
 We know exactly what parts you are working with and can skip straight to helping you figure out your challenge.
 Keep in mind too that the components are reusable so while the kit is an initial investment, with proper care, you can continue to use the components long after the lessons are completed.

 Can I sell or give away the curriculum?